Last Updated on

 Being the vegetable lover/blogger that I am, I knew that this was the perfect opportunity to try one of the more unique squashes that are in currently in season.
 That’s how I settled on kabocha squash as the base for my soup.

-So before I even dive into the deets about this yummy soup, let’s talk about the interesting variety of squash I used to make it, shall we?
+But before I even dive into the deets about this yummy soup, let’s talk about the interesting variety of squash I used to make it, shall we?

 What is Kabocha Squash?